bastosh/fronty/README.md

-# Front-end project starter – Gulp, Stylus, Pug
+# Front-end starter – Gulp, Stylus, Pug

 ## Go to your workspace, clone the project, rename and go inside